ahj1592/pytorch-CIFAR-10/README.md

 # pytorch-CIFAR-10
-practice for pytorch CNN
+- pytorch CNN using CIFAR-10 dataset

-# Accuracy: 89% ~ 90%
+- using data augmentation (described below)

+# Description of Model version
+## CNN ver1
+- data augmentation at download the dataset some probability
+- data size: 50,000
-- CNN ver1: converge on epoch 30
+- converge on epoch 30
+- accuracy: 89% ~ 90%
+## CNN ver2
+- data augmentation at dataloader
+- data size: 250,000
-- CNN ver2: converge on epoch 15
+- converge on epoch 15
+- accuracy: 89% ~ 90%

 # What I used
 ## Data Augmentation